ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

     the management of dependencies while the latter isolates my devlopment environment from the rest of my system.
 Saved me quite a few times in the past!
-* **Create isolated environments:** I've mentioned this in passing via virtualenv, but this can also come in the form of [Docker containers solely made for debugging](https://code.visualstudio.com/docs/containers/debug-common), `conda` environments, or a small VM.
-Ensure that you can easily access it and have it up and running in no time.
+* **Write readable logs and error messages:** you don't need to write custom errors every time, but if you can catch an error early on, then there's no need to propagate towards the low-level functions of your program.
+Catching potential user-errors freed me from tracing numpy or pandas errors that are far removed from the context of the problem.
-* **Document how to setup a local dev environment:** You probably just need to setup your local dev environment once, but there are cases when I updated my steps and forgot to document it&mdash; causing some headaches in the future.
+* **Keep an updated local dev environment setup instructions:** you probably just need to setup your local dev environment once, but there are cases when I updated my steps and forgot to document it&mdash; causing some headaches in the future.
 Make a point to have an updated local dev environment setup